teamed/technoparkcorp.com/_drafts/rultor.md

 Amazon Web Services EC2 platform for server machines, and runs every build in its own Docker container".

-The use of Docker is one of the most interesting features of [Rultor](http://www.rultor.com).
-Indeed, the technology enables a perfecly safe isolation of running builds from different projects.
+Actually, the use of Docker is one of the most interesting features of [Rultor](http://www.rultor.com).
+Indeed, the technology enables a perfectly safe isolation of running builds from different projects.
 Every project in every build has its own Docker container, that can be configured individually, and gets deleted right after the build is finished.
 This use of Docker makes [Rultor](http://www.rultor.com)